 Visiting The Guildhall

 The Guildhall is a gem not be missed.
-This year it is open to the public between April and October on Friday, Saturday, Sunday and Monday.
-Admission is free.
-Various exhibitions take place in the Court Room throughout the year, and more information about the exhibitions can be found by following the link at the bottom of the page.
+It is open to the public between April and October on Friday, Saturday, Sunday and Monday.
+Various exhibitions take place in the Court Room throughout the year, and more information about these can be found by following the link at the bottom of the page.

 A Tour of The Guildhall